freebasic/fbfrog/readme.txt

   (due to the field/#define conflict) and because enumcontants are preferred over #defines when renaming.

-* Automatically detect #include guards and remove the left over #defines
 * Ignore __attribute__((aligned(N))) (show a warning?).
 FB doesn't have it, and often it's just used for "better" performance anyways, not really needed.
 * Support dimension-less arrays with initializers: int a[] = {1, 2};